Harsh19-M/E-Commerce-Growth-Analytics-Funnel-Performance-Segmentation/README.md

 - Conducted a full **Experiment-level EDA**
 -
-The EDA builds a **complete vendor intelligence foundation**, revealing — setting the stage for deeper testing and the final BI dashboard & reporting.
+The EDA builds a **Complete Experimental Intelligence Foundation**, revealing — setting the stage for deeper testing and the final BI dashboard & reporting.

 <details> <summary><b> Key EDAs Performed in Python (Click to Expand)</b></summary>